Yann21/devops-artefacts/README.md

 ## Checkpoint:
 Open your browser and visit http://192.168.33.9:8888/.
-You should see our Hello-World app displayed!
+You should see our HelloWorld app displayed!

-Thanks for making it until the end.
+Thanks for making it to the end.